umich-michr/TypeIO/README.md

 ###  Options

 TypeIO supports the same configuration as its underlying Twitter typeahead.js, plus some added options.
-Info on typeahead.js' documentetaion can be found [here](https://github.com/twitter/typeahead.js/blob/master/doc/jquery_typeahead.md).
+Info on typeahead.js' documentation can be found [here](https://github.com/twitter/typeahead.js/blob/master/doc/jquery_typeahead.md).

 Please see below the additional options that TypeIO supports: